367718/camp/aoi/README.md

 ## Behavior

-* The frontend is an HTTP interface, while the backend is a named pipe.
+An HTTP interface allows the remote control of a running mpv instance.
+The parameter "input-ipc-server" of mpv must be configured with the name of the pipe to use for communication.

-* No timeout mechanism has been implemented for the write operations on the named pipe.
+No timeout mechanism has been implemented for the write operations on the named pipe.

+Only one route is available, "/".

 ## Configuration parameters used